-10 Best Natural Sunscreens
+10 Best Natural Sun Creams

 Ah, summer - the season of ice creams, holidays and basking in the sun.
 We all get excited when summer finally rolls around, and whether you are jetting off somewhere exotic or intend to enjoy a staycation this year, protecting your skin should be a top priority.
-Wearing a good quality, natural sunscreen product acts as a barrier for your skin from the sun’s rays and will ensure that you can enjoy your holiday, that summer BBQ, or just be out and about in the summer months, knowing that you are protected.
+Wearing a good quality, natural sun cream acts as a barrier for your skin from the sun’s rays and will ensure that you can enjoy your holiday, that summer BBQ, or just be out and about in the summer months, knowing that you are protected.

 Fact: UV rays penetrate clouds, making sun protection essential even on overcast days.